hexagontruth/hexular/README.md

 #### Drawing hooks

 We can also override or extend the default cell-drawing behavior of `CanvasAdapter` in arbitrary aesthetic ways, to create more complex renderings.
-For example, the following will add a tasteful red line between any two activated cells in the [1, 0, -1] direction:
+For example, the following will add a tasteful red triangle between any three activated cells:

         adapter.onDrawCell.push(function(cell) {
           if (!cell.state)